Application for the Web-IO Digital:

 Connecting Web-IO Digital to the network

-Simple connection to a local network
+Connection to a local network

-Incorporating Web-IO into a wireless LAN
+Incorporating into a wireless LAN

 The W&T Web-IOs come shipped with a cable-connected Ethernet port for network access.
 A wireless LAN client bridge or a wireless access point can be used to easily incorporate Web-IOs into existing WLANs.
 This makes it easy to implement wireless remote control and monitoring.
-Additional information about WLAN integration
+Additional information about WLAN integration can be found here.

 Connecting Web-IO to the Internet using DSL